Rashengka/LattePlugin/docs/testing/TEST_CONFIGURATION.md

 This warning indicates that the Java Util Logging (j.u.l) system is looking for a configuration file that doesn't exist.
 This is normal during test execution and doesn't affect the test results.

+For more information about the logging system used in the Latte Plugin, including how test logs are organized, see [Logging Documentation](../logging/README.md).

 #### VFS Log Version Warning

 ```